Fanael/rainbow-delimiters/README.markdown

 Rainbow Delimiters is a “rainbow parentheses”-like mode which highlights parentheses, brackets, and braces according to their depth.
 Each successive level is highlighted in a different color.
 This makes it easy to spot matching delimiters, orient yourself in the code, and tell which statements are at a given depth.

 Great care has been taken to make this mode fast.
 You shouldn’t see any change in scrolling or editing speed when it's on even when working in delimiter-rich languages like Clojure or Emacs Lisp.
-It can be used with any language, and can be enabled editor-wide.
+It can be used with any language.

 You can customize the colors rainbow-delimiters uses.
 The default colors are intentionally subtle; they are unobtrusive enough to make the mode worth looking at even if you usually don’t like rainbow parentheses modes.
 A number of major color themes such as Zenburn and Solarized have added their own faces for the mode.